Zugz0Wang/Competitive-Programming-Playground/README.md

 - Independently solved; 20230603

 I used recursion to solve this problem.
 The time to inform a tree of employees equals inform time of the current head plus the maximum time for its sub-division heads to inform their employees.

 ---

+## Leetcode.1420.
+Build Array Where You Can Find Maximum Exactly K Comparison

+- Modified from solution; 20231007

+I understand the basic the Dynamic Programming idea.
+A state can whether maintain its previous K by adding a smaller than curr-largest element or update it by adding a larger than curr-largest element.

+---